Human Nature in Nature Blog

 Native American people I worked with sometimes spoke of “respect.”
 It gradually dawned on me that they meant something deeper and broader than the usual meaning the word had for me or has for most people.
 It expresses something more like an ethic, an attitude toward one’s place in the cosmos, a grounded humility.
 We need more of this kind of respect in our politics, our technology, our economy.
 In our time, it might be expressed as respect for the complexity, interrelatedness, and above all for the reality of the world we live in.

-4 replies on “Do We Humans Create Our Own Realities?
+4 thoughts on “Do We Humans Create Our Own Realities?
 Yes.
-And No.”
+And No.

 Leave a Reply